|

 can runs.
 Race, on the other hand, had the artistic ability of an

 eggplant.
-That didn't stop Brent from surprising his brother with a nice new
+That didn't stop Brent from surprising his brother with a

 notebook and set of colored pencils on Race's most recent birthday.